ezraodio1/STA313_Project2/Helper Functions/README.md

 https://www.osbm.nc.gov/facts-figures/population-demographics

 We are using 12 data sets, 6 from ACS and 6 for registration data.
-We provided one dataset for each of those categories and the only thing that changes is the year.
+Each of the 6 ACS and 6 election data sets are the same with the exception of year.

+Datacleaning_ACS includes our code for the data cleaning we did to all the ACS data sets.

+Datacleaning_votes includes our code for the data cleaning we did to all the election data sets.

+politicalAnimation includes code for the animation we created that shows the change in political party votes over the last 6 elections by county in NC.

+populationAnimation includes code for the animation we created that shows the change in population over the last 6 elections by county in NC.

+NCCounties2.csv has data on the counties in NC
+- `name`: Name of county
+- `lat`: Latitude
+- `lon`: Longitude

+The ACS data sets are called ACS[year].
 For the ACS data these are the columns and their meaning
 - `fips`: Federal Information Processing Standards code that uniquely identifies counties.
 - `County`: Name of the county.
 - `Region`: The region in which the county is located.